 05.02 Inspection Manual Document Requirements.

-All drafts and final documents must be prepared in Microsoft Word (MS Word), consistent with the format described in in ADAMS.
+All drafts and final documents must be prepared in Microsoft Word (MS Word), consistent with the format described in IMC 0040 Attachment A. Completed and issued documents are stored in ADAMS as official agency records.

-The last page(s) of an IM document will list the revision history If a revised document does not include a revision history table, using the in
+The last page(s) of an IM document will list the revision history.
+If a revised document does not include a revision history table, the document Lead will create one using the instructions in section 06.06.

 The IM document must be placed in ADAMS.
 The originator must ensure version control when revising and creating IM documents by using the ADAMS check-out and check-in procedures and other version control techniques for exclusive use of official copies from ADAMS.